 Drop-off and Pick-up

-Health forms are due August 1st.
+are due July 15th.
 Medical Records or Health Forms can be emailed to Carol Smith or faxed to (609) 921-2839.
 If there are details about your child’s medical care that you would like to discuss, please contact School Nurse Carol Smith or visit the clinic Monday - Thursday, 7:00 a.m. - 4:00 p.m. and Fridays from 7:00 a.m. - 3:00 p.m.
-The clinic will be closed from August 2 - 22nd.
+The clinic will be closed from August 4 - 18th.

-The Hun School of Princeton is pleased to announce an expanded iPad Initiative for the 2013-2014 academic year.
-All students in grades 6 - 10 are required to have iPads beginning this fall, version 2 or higher.
+All students in grades 6 - 11 are required to have iPads this fall, version 2 or higher.
 For more information about the program, click here.
 For a list of required apps, please refer to the book lists.